guit2022/R-Net/README.md

 The code has been created using Google Colab.
 Please make appropriate changes to the file paths wherever applicable.
 To run the code you will need the following:
       1. dlib
       2. cv2
-      3.matplotlib (for viewing the image)
+      3. matplotlib (for viewing the image)
-      4.mtcnn
+      4. mtcnn

 The pro-processing code has been adapted from the site "https://pyimagesearch.com/2017/05/22/face-alignment-with-opencv-and-python/".